davidrutland/search_service/README.md

 # search_service v4.0

 A lean, high-precision retrieval service for LLMs.
 It searches DuckDuckGo/Brave, fetches articles, and returns **only** high-signal, deep-article snippets (no hubs, no noise).
+This is made for me, names and paths are relative to my system so I can just drop this in You are not me.
+Change them before use

 ## Features